wayslog/aster/README.md

 #       "127.0.0.1:7002:10 redis-2",
 #       "127.0.0.1:7003:10 redis-3"]
 #
-# as you can see, the format is consisted with:
+# as you can see, the format is considered as:
 #
 #       "${addr}:hash_weight ${node_alias}"
 #